-Myth #4: The more expensive the cream, the more it will help
+Myth #4: The more expensive the cream, the more likely it is to help

-In our search to help Chance's eczema, we found this to be completely false (as have many other sensitive-skinners).
+In our search to help Chance's eczema, we found this to be completely false (as have many other folks with sensitive skin.)
 Expensive creams and treatments are more indicative of a successful packaging and marketing plan than a life-changing cure.
 In fact, we found that for under $5, we could do more than all the treatments and salves we tried combined.

 Here's How We Beat Eczema

 After months of research, we mixed together the highest quality ingredients we could find, to create a soap bar that has relieved hundreds of people who, like us, tried every other myth, cure, treatment, salve and cream they could get their hands on.
 This soap nourishes the skin with antioxidant-rich goat's milk and natural oils that correct the skin's pH balance and allow your body to heal itself!